Batman Returns: Cultural influence

 The film is widely regarded as an exemplar of the superhero genre's potential for artistic expression.
 Variety credits the film with helping to legitimize the genre by pairing Keaton's Batman with Burton's distinct and vivid world-building.
 The Burton Batman films are also credited with establishing the darker, more serious tone that would later define the modern superhero genre of the early 21st century.
 Publications like Empire and Polygon describe the film as a deeply personal and "unmistakably Burton" work, infused with the same gothic and satirical sensibilities as his earlier films like Beetlejuice and Edward Scissorhands.
 This approach made the film a "bold, auteur-driven detour" in Batman's cinematic history, contrasting sharply with the camp of the 1960s and the later, more grounded style of The Dark Knight trilogy.
 Author Jeff Bond called Batman Returns the "first auteur superhero movie" because it allowed Burton to make a film that was his "weird experiment" rather than a strict adaptation.
 This willingness to ignore traditional comic book elements and sequel hooks in favor of his unique vision helped pave the way for other creative directors, such as Christopher Nolan, Peter Jackson, and Sam Raimi, to helm major franchises.
-Director of The Batman Matt Reeves and that film's star Robert Pattinson both called Batman Returns their favorite Batman film.
+The Batman director Matt Reeves and that film's star Robert Pattinson both called Batman Returns their favorite Batman film.
 Additionally, director Robert Eggers said that it visually inspired his film Nosferatu (2024).

 Pfeiffer's portrayal of Catwoman is widely regarded as a definitive big-screen interpretation of the character, praised not only for her iconic costume but for a performance that brought a unique blend of sexuality, danger, outrageousness, and pathos to the role.
 (Note: Attributed to multiple references:) Burton called it one of his favorite performances he has ever worked on.
 While initially hailed as the film's "bright spot" amid a mixed critical reception, the performance is now considered one of the greatest in the superhero genre, credited with taking a comic book character and turning her into a complex, contradictory figure that served as a commentary on the portrayal of women in genre fiction.
 (Note: Attributed to multiple references:) The role is seen as a "career-making" one that helped audiences forget previous portrayals and cemented Pfeiffer's as the "definitive big-screen Catwoman".
 Variety argued that Pfeiffer deserved an Academy Award nomination for her performance, and set a benchmark for future portrayals.
 (Note: Attributed to multiple references:)